IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

 A command will be issued with the following format:

-{peerID:[CMD1, CMD2, …., CMD N] }
+{peer-id:[CMD1, CMD2, …., CMD N] }

 Currently, we only need individual commands, so we will only need to implement handling of a single argument in the array.
 It should be possible to define a CMD as a JSON object, but the current implement will use the strings above.
-The idea is that a peer initiates a CMD in the namespace of the desired PeerID.
+The idea is that a peer initiates a CMD in the namespace of the desired peer-id.

 Since this specification scope is limited to discovery, no effort is made to define commands to support use cases beyond discovery.
 One can use the defined format above to create new command types.

+  *3.1.3* __Content Naming Scheme__

+In order to implement this design independent of the network hardware location, or transport, we will use a technique based around naming, where all participants in the network are named, all content is named, and all participants are verifiable based on the name and associated keys used to sign content.

+We will organize the following hierarchy of naming:

+-    DEFAULT_LDP_NAMESPACE “ccnx:/ldp.iotone.io”

+-    DEFAULT_LDP_PEERGROUP “ccnx:/ldp.iotone.io/pg/default”

+-    DEFAULT_LDP_PEERGROUP_PEERS “ccnx:/ldp.iotone.io/pg/default/peers”

+-    DEFAULT_LDP_PEERGROUP_PEERS_PEERID_PREFIX  “ccnx:/ldp.iotone.io/pg/default/peers/%s”

+-    DEFAULT_LDP_PEERGROUP_PEERS_PEERID_SYNC_TOPO_PREFIX  “ccnx:/ldp.iotone.io/pg/default/peers/%s/sync-info”

+-    DEFAULT_LDP_PEERGROUP_PEERS_PEERID_METADATA_1.0.0  “ccnx:/ldp.iotone.io/pg/default/peers/%s/metadata_1.0.0”

+-    DEFAULT_LDP_PEERGROUP_PEERS_PEERID_CMD_PREFIX  “ccnx:/ldp.iotone.io/pg/default/peers/%s/CMD”

+If we substitute the %s for a peer-id, we can start to see how data gets organized.
+Every member of a Peer Group will have the above information defined in their Local Discovery Service.

   *3.2* __Infrastructure__